brettbuddin/ApplePhotosPublisher/README.md

 ; script/release.sh --skip-sign --install
 ```

 This builds a universal binary (arm64 + x86_64) and installs the plugin to Lightroom Classic.
-Grant Photos access when prompted on first publish.

 ## Usage

-### Publishing

 1. In the **Publish Services** panel (bottom-left of Library module), click **Set Up** next to **Apple Photos**
 2. Configure settings and click **Save**